By using this site, you agree to the Privacy Policy and Terms of Use.

 16. The daughters of a predeceased daughter of a predeceased son

 The key feature of Class I heirs is that they take the deceased’s property simultaneously and in equal shares, without any order of preference.
 For instance, if a Hindu male dies leaving behind his mother, wife, son, and two daughters, they would all inherit an equal one-fifth share of the property.
 The 2005 amendment expanded the list of Class I heirs to include more distant relatives, ensuring a more comprehensive and equitable distribution of the deceased’s property.
-This was a significant step towards gender equality, as it granted daughters and their children the same inheritance rights as sons and their children.
-In the absence of any Class I heirs, the property of the deceased Hindu male would pass on to his Class II heirs, followed by more distant relatives like agnates and cognates.
+This was a significant step towards gender equality.
+It granted daughters and their children the same inheritance rights as sons and their children.
+In the absence of any Class I heirs, the property of the deceased Hindu male would pass on to his Class II heirs.
 However, the Class I heirs remain the primary and preferred beneficiaries under the Hindu Succession Act.

 1. Father